Entropy and chirality in sphinx tilings: Algorithms

-{\it Algorithms.} For the enumerations of tilings of sphinx frames up to order 7, we used a ``backtracking" method, where we proceed across the triangles of the frame in a row-by-row manner and recursively go back to find other tilings.
-This algorithm generates every possible complete tiling, and as a consequence it is limited in terms of the order it can handle.
-To increase the speed of the algorithm and reduce memory, we describe both the frame and tiles by 64-bit binary integers, where each bit represents the state of an underlying grid triangle.
+For the enumerations of tilings of Sphinx frames up to order 7, we used a ``backtracking" method, where we proceed across the triangles of the frame in a row-by-row manner and recursively go back to find other tilings.
+This algorithm generates every possible complete tiling, and is limited in terms of the order it can handle.

-For higher-order frames, we have developed techniques to enumerate tilings without explicitly generating each of them.
-First we describe our ``seam method."
-While the sphinx frame itself has no symmetry, it does have a decomposition into two symmetrical hemisphinxes (trapezoids), identical except for their orientation and connecting edge.
-A seam starts at the sphinx-neck point and meanders along sphinx-tile boundaries until it partitions the base in the ratio 1:2, as shown in Fig.\ \ref{fig:dangler-small}.
-To simplify the enumeration, we only let the seam meander within a single hemisphinx; we choose the right-hand hemisphinx when the frame is oriented in the ``canonical" state, as in Fig.\ \ref{fig:dangler-small}.
-In principle, the number of seams increases very rapidly with the size of the sphinx; however, most seams do not admit a tiling on both halves.
-Those that do admit a tiling are extremely rare and can be enumerated individually.
-For order 8, for instance, the number of ``legal" seams is 1468 out of 8619612 possible meanders.
-For each possible partition, we determine the number of tilings of the two areas and multiply the two together, and add all products to get the total number of tilings for that seam.
-Finally, we sum over all possible seams.
-In principle, this method allows one to generate all tilings by convolution of the tilings from each side of the seams.
+For higher-order frames, we have developed the {\it seam method}, a variant of meet-in-the-middle search.
+While the Sphinx frame itself has no symmetry, it is decomposable into two symmetrical hemisphinx frames (trapezoids), identical save for their orientation and common edge (the line AB in Fig.\ \ref{fig:dangler-small}).
+A seam is a self-avoiding lattice walk from vertex A to vertex B that does not leave the frame.
+Additionally, the walk must cross neither the red line, nor the green line two rows posterior.
+The number of seams can be reduced by certain conditions that must be satisfied so as to allow tilings of both areas --- see appendix\ \ref{sec:seam-method}.
+To make sure a tiling cannot belong to two different seams, we demand that all tiles of the left part of the frame cover at least one grid triangle on the left of the red line and that no tile of the right part crosses the red line.
+Whereas the number of self-avoiding walks increases very rapidly with the order of the sphinx, the number that are valid seams is vastly smaller.
+For order 8, for instance, the number of seams is 1468, while the number of walks is 3\,523\,417.
+For each possible partition, we determine the number of tilings of the two areas and multiply the two numbers together, and then sum over all possible seams.
+This method allows one to generate all tilings by convolution of the tilings from each side of the seams.

-For $n > 11$, further improvements are necessary because of memory constraints in the above two methods.
-Here we start with the top row as shown in Fig.\ \ref{fig:dangler-small}.
-After covering all triangles of a certain row $r$, we consider all possible shapes built by the covered triangles of the next two rows, but only accept those shapes that allow further tiling of row $r+1$.
-We describe each of these ``dangler" shapes by a binary representation, with one integer for each of the two rows.
-Unlike with a standard backtracking method, we do not have to continue for each tiling.
-We save a large amount of computing time, because in most cases the number of danglers is much smaller than the number of tilings.